Have you ever felt like this:

 We humans like challenges because after overcoming them we get great happiness.
 This is how we are programmed and this is how our brain works.

 So these were some reasons which make chess a very addictive game.
 Now some addictions (up to some extent) are good and some are bad.
-But the point is how to determine whether you are really having an addiction for something or not.
+But the point is how to determine whether you are really having an addiction to something or not.

 How Do I Know If I Am Getting Addicted To Chess?